by Bill McBride on 3/02/2017 06:31:00 PM

-Fannie Mae reported today that the Single-Family Serious Delinquency rate increased to 1.23% in November, up from 1.21% in October.
-The serious delinquency rate is down from 1.58% in November 2015.
+Fannie Mae reported that the Single-Family Serious Delinquency rate was unchanged at 1.20% in January, from 1.20% in December.
+The serious delinquency rate is down from 1.55% in January 2016.

 These are mortgage loans that are "three monthly payments or more past due or in foreclosure".